From a business’ perspective, however, chargebacks can often be a costly hassle.

-Even when a dispute is unsuccessful, a merchant's acquiring bank will withhold payment for any chargebacks until the matter is resolved.
-Add in the fees charged by banks and processors, and even disputes which turn out in a merchant's favor can be expensive.
-This article aims to give more details about chargebacks, why they happen, and how merchants can prevent them.
+Even when a dispute is unsuccessful, the acquiring bank will withhold payment for any chargebacks until the matter is resolved.
+Add in the fees charged by banks and processors, and even disputes which turn out in your favor can be expensive.
+This article aims to give more details about chargebacks, why they happen, and how you can prevent them.

 - What is a Chargeback?